alttch/eva-plugin-alarmer/README.md

 * 2 - the alarm is in the alarm state

-Each alarm includes 3 elements: one logical variable (name is equal to alarm ID) and two decision matrix rules: one for the warning state (ending with "\_w") and another one for the alarm state (ending with "\_a").
-The rules can represent monitoring of same EVA ICS item or different ones.
+Each alarm includes 3 elements: one logical variable (name is equal to alarm ID, created in "alarmer" supergroup) and two decision matrix rules: one for the warning state (ending with "\_w") and another one for the alarm state (ending with "\_a").
+The rules can monitor same EVA ICS item or different ones.

 When alarm rule matches an event, the alarm is triggered and lvar value is set.
 Also, if there are users subscribed, email notifications are sent to their